Skip to main content

 How does my library’s Community Index Score impact our application?
 Should we still apply if we are not a “high need” community?

-The Vermont Community Index—a measure of the relative capacity and need of communities across Vermont—will be one factor in scoring applications, but all libraries interested in funding should still apply regardless of their score.
+The Vermont Community Index (VCI) is a measure of the relative capacity and need of communities across Vermont.
+It is one factor in scoring applications, but all libraries interested in funding should still apply regardless of their score.
 The VCI will be determined by the physical address of the library requesting funds.

 Is it possible that an award will only partially fund my request?